JoHof/lungmask/README.md

 - U-net(R231): This model was trained on a large and diverse dataset that covers a wide range of visual variabiliy.
 The model performs segmentation on individual slices, extracts right-left lung seperately includes airpockets, tumors and effusions.
 The trachea will not be included in the lung segmentation.

 - U-net(LTRCLobes): This model was trained on a subset of the LTRC dataset.
-The model performs segmentation of individual lung-lobes but yields limited performance with respect to very dense pathologies.
+The model performs segmentation of individual lung-lobes but yields limited performance when dense pathologies are present.

 **Examples of the two models applied**. **Left:** U-net(R231), will distinguish between left and right lung and include very dense areas such as effusions (third row), tumor or sever fibrosis (fourth row) . **Right:** U-net(LTRLobes), will distinguish between lung lobes but will not include very dense areas.